HHACarvalho/libdb-dotnet/docs/book.md

         },
         {
             "id": 2,
-            "title": "The Lord of the Rings: The Return of the King", "imageUrl": "https://image.jpg",
+            "title": "The Lord of the Rings: The Two Towers", "imageUrl": "https://image.jpg",
             "author": {
                 "id": 1,